noahgift/data-engineering-and-dataops/schedule.md

 * Why would it be a good idea to write less code in the real world?
 * What is an example of a big data library in Python and what is an example of a small data library in Python and when would you use each one and why?
+* What is DevOps and why should you care?

 The required length of post: 500 words